Jean Dubuffet

 Jean Philippe Arthur Dubuffet (/fr/; 31 July 1901 – 12 May 1985) was a French painter and sculptor of the École de Paris (School of Paris).
 His idealistic approach to aesthetics embraced so-called "low art" and eschewed traditional standards of beauty in favor of what he believed to be a more authentic and humanistic approach to image-making.
-He is perhaps best known for founding the art movement art brut, and for the collection of works—Collection de l'art brut—that this movement spawned.
+He is perhaps best known for founding the art brut movement, and for the collection of works—Collection de l'art brut—that this movement spawned.
 Dubuffet enjoyed a prolific art career, both in France and in America, and was featured in many exhibitions throughout his lifetime.

 Early life

 Dubuffet was born in Le Havre to a family of wholesale wine merchants who were part of the wealthy bourgeoisie.
 His childhood friends included the writers Raymond Queneau and Georges Limbour.
 He moved to Paris in 1918 to study painting at the Académie Julian, becoming close friends with the artists Juan Gris, André Masson, and Fernand Léger.
 Six months later, upon finding academic training to be distasteful, he left the Académie to study independently.
 During this time, Dubuffet developed many other interests, including free noise music, poetry, and the study of ancient and modern languages.
 Dubuffet also traveled to Italy and Brazil, and upon returning to Le Havre in 1925, he married for the first time and went on to start a small wine business in Paris.
 He took up painting again in 1934 when he made a large series of portraits in which he emphasized the vogues in art history.
 But again he stopped, developing his wine business at Bercy during the German Occupation of France.
 Years later, in an autobiographical text, he boasted about having made substantial profits by supplying wine to the Wehrmacht.